Chinese Railways

 Modern Times

 Even as recently as the year 2000, China had a poor network.
 There was only 4% of the world's railway track serving 21% of world population.
 The quality was basic too, with two-thirds still single rather than double track.
 The western provinces were poorly served, and only the dramatic growth in air transport filled the gap.
-Surprisingly it was cheaper to import coal by sea from Australia than transport by rail across China.
+Surprisingly it was cheaper to import coal by sea from Australia than transport it by rail across China.

 Shanghai, railway station, crowd